-17.6 Certification
+17.6 Graduation and Certification

-- 17.6.1 Certification of compliance with the requirements of the continuing education programme is in accordance with the University's Academic Certification Policy. - 17.6.2 Only students who have fully met the requirements of the continuing education programmes may be issued with the relevant certificates. - 17.6.3 Whole continuing education programmes with a credit value of 240 NQF credits or more are conferred at the University's graduation ceremonies in accordance with UJ Graduation Policies and Procedure.
+- 17.6.1 Certification of compliance with the requirements of the continuing education programme is in accordance with the University's Academic Certification Policy. - 17.6.2 Only students who have fully met the requirements of the continuing education programmes may be issued with the relevant certificates. - 17.6.3 Whole continuing education programmes with a credit value of 240 NQF credits or more are conferred at the University's graduation ceremonies in accordance with UJ Graduation Policies and Procedure. - 17.6.4 Continuing education programmes generating less than 120 NQF credits may be invited to a departmental certificate ceremony at the discretion of the department concerned.